 Sir Ian McKellen (Gandalf), Orlando Bloom (Legolas), Viggo Mortensen (Aragorn), Sean Astin (Samwise Gamgee), Cate Blanchett (Galadriel) and Andy Serkis (Gollum) were among the film’s star-studded cast.

-After the Peter Jackson-directed film went on to garner more than $888 million worldwide, two final installments followed: The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).
+After the Peter Jackson-directed film went on to earn more than $888 million worldwide, two final installments followed: The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).

 “I think what sticks in my mind is largely what’s loomed in my mind since we finished, which is just the experience of having made it.
 Being in New Zealand,” Wood told Cinema Blend in 2016 of his experience working on the film series.
 “The two months of prep before we started shooting when we got to know each other, and had this buzz of excitement about the adventure we were going on.
 We knew it would be special, but we didn’t know what was right around the next bend.”